Pangloss Music Studio

 "If you are not willing to learn, no one can help you.
 If you are determined to learn, no one can stop you." ~ Zig Zigler

 Also, consider that not every "teacher" on YouTube is qualified or capable.
 Too many give terrible advice and instruction and demonstrate truly awful techniques that will impede and even harm you in the end.
 It can take ten times more time to "unlearn" a bad technique than learning it.
-There are no quick shortcuts.
+There are some excellent online teachers and series, but there are still no quick shortcuts.
+Remember that they cannot HEAR you.
+That's pretty important.

-Whether you dedicate yourself to becoming a professional performer, a part-time amateur, or a living room player, you are committing to study for a period of years.
-There is no quick route, so pick someone you think you can get along with once a week for at least a year -- or several years.
+Whether you dedicate yourself to becoming a professional performer, a part-time amateur, or a living room player, you are committing to study for a period of years, so choose someone you think you can get along with once a week for at least a year -- or several years.
 Pick someone you can trust with your thoughts and insecurities, whom you like and respect, who will be honest with you and push you to do your very best.
 And choose someone with a good sense of humor!
 Learning and playing music brings great joy.
 Plus, we need to laugh as much as we can.

 "When the student is ready, the teacher will appear.
 When the student is truly ready...the teacher will disappear." -- Tao Te Ching